a-griffiths/Marz/README.md

 Forked version of the Marz Redshifting program by [Samreay](https://github.com/Samreay/Marz) to include higher redshift templates.

-This version can be found at [here](https://a-griffiths.github.io/Marz)
+This version can be found [here](https://a-griffiths.github.io/Marz)

 *****